Tested: Aeroclam P1; Aeroclam P2

 After unpacking all of the parts, I laid them out on the workbench and opened the sheet of instructions.
 Not only was the installation of the Aeroclam very intuitive, if you did have a question, the instructions were very easy to read, understand and follow.
 The only thing left up to the customer is to figure out what you want to carry (see below).

 The top piece of the Aeroclam is secured to the seat rails by a glass-filled injection-molded nylon clamp.
 A single stainless steel 5mm allen bolt holds these two pieces together.
 Rubber pads on the clamp help keep it from slipping.
 Installed correctly, the seat rails are sandwiched between the clamp and the top piece of the Aeroclam, making for a very secure fit.

 How Does it Work on the Road?

 I chose OPTION 1 (see the illustration) when it came time to decide what to carry in the Aeroclam.
 It held everything Cyckit claimed it would.
 When opening and closing the rubber latch around the plastic snap fasteners, it was initially very tight and difficult to open and close, especially if you had cold fingers.
-However, this is actually a good thing since rubber and plastic pieces will “relax” after some usage and become more pliable, and I would rather have this latch tighter than looser when attached to the plastic buttons.
+However, this is actually a good thing since the rubber finger tabs on the latch will “relax” after some usage and become more pliable, and I would rather have this latch tighter than looser when attached to the plastic buttons.